WuerthPhoenix/tornado/doc/how-to/92-HowTo-Email-Collector.md

 configuration file for the **Archive Executor**, you will see that the default base archive path is set to */neteye/shared/tornado/data/archive/*.
 Let's keep the first part, but under "[paths]" let's add a specific directory (relative to the base directory given for "base_path".
-This will use the keyword "trap", which matches the "archive_type" in the "action" part of our rule from Section #3, and will include our "source" field, which extracted the source IP from the original event's payload:
+This will use the keyword "arhchive_mail", which matches the "archive_type" in the "action" part of our rule from Section #3, and will include our "source" field, which extracted the source IP from the original event's payload: